 That mission?
 To spread the message that we can refuse disposable plastic!
 And that there are lots of great alternatives.

 Take the Quiz.
 Win a Book.

 I also wanted to disabuse people of some common fallacies about plastic.
-So I asked people to take the Plastic-Free Quiz & Pledge for a chance to win a copy of Plastic-Free: How I Kicked the Plastic Habit and How… Read the rest
+So I asked people to take the Plastic-Free Quiz & Pledge for a chance to win a copy of Plastic-Free: How… Read the rest

 Whenever I give my plastic-free presentation, I’m interested to see what the hosting organization will do to ensure the event itself is as plastic-free as possible.
 I try to give tips beforehand so I don’t walk in on a table full of plastic cups (which has happened more than once, ironically.)
 But lately, I’ve discovered some really ingenious ideas, some of which I wouldn’t have thought of myself.
 Some are about reducing plastic, and some are about reducing waste in general.
 So I thought I would share my favorites.

 1) Ask attendees to BYO: bring their own reusable cups, bottles, utensils, containers, and even shirt!

 Green Sangha’s website announcement of its Plastics 360 event in Lafayette last month included the following: